jaspector

 A permit is required for any new construction, addition, alteration, repair, relocation, demolition, or change of occupancy of any building or structure within unincorporated Laramie County, unless work is specifically exempt.

-Typical processing time is Allow a minimum of 2 business days for scheduling after submission.
+Building permit processing times in unincorporated Laramie County, WY typically run Allow a minimum of 2 business days for scheduling after submission.
 Contact office for current turnaround times..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Laramie County, WY.
 The following work is generally exempt: Non-structural roofing replacement (re-roofing without structural changes) on residential structures; Siding replacement on residential structures; Window replacement for same-size openings (header not changed) on residential structures; One-story detached accessory structures not exceeding 400 square feet in floor area.
 Note: Exempt structures are still subject to setback and zoning requirements.
 Electrical work requires a Wyoming State Fire Marshal wiring permit regardless of building permit exemption.
+When in doubt, confirm with the local building department before starting work.